How the Immune System Works (+ 8 Ways to Give It a Boost!)

 Exercise helps the immune system by causing changes in antibodies and white blood cells through increased circulation.

-When circulation is increased, the body speeds up the rate in which immune system cells discover and destroy opportunistic pathogens.
+When circulation is increased, the body speeds up the rate at which immune system cells discover and destroy opportunistic pathogens.

 Did you know that some immune-system conditions, like asthma, can be helped directly through exercise?
 A recent Iranian study published in the journal Trends in Life Science found that aerobic exercise can help asthmatics by balancing insulin levels.